Gracious Power, the world pervading

 Gracious Power, the world pervading.
 William Johnson Fox* (1786-1864).

 First published in Fox’s Hymns and Anthems (1841), in six 3-line stanzas.
-It is a characteristic Unitarian hymn, addressing God as the ‘Gracious Power’ that gives wisdom, light and love, ‘and the soul of thought and feeling’.
-Stanza 2 is normally omitted in modern books: it rejects ‘formal adorations’ and a penitential attitude, in favour of the human spirit at its finest:
+It is a characteristic Unitarian hymn, addressing God as the ‘Gracious Power’ that gives wisdom, light and love, and is the soul of thought and feeling:

 If you have a valid subscription to Dictionary of Hymnology, please log inlog in to view this content.
 If you require a subscription, please click here.